dsteinbach/ezr-sprite/README.md

 #ezr-sprite

 This compass script will generate sprite css for retina, non-retina and old IE. Whenever an image is added to a subfolder, classnames will automatically be generated and ready to use.
+You can also generate icons of varying sizes without bloating the sprite by specifying the image and new size in the `additionalSizes` argument.

 ###Instructions